Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 3.1 Skin examination

-Director Kim, based on the report and a physical examination, identified my main issues: enlarged pores (especially on the sides of my nose), excessive oiliness in the T-zone, early signs of fine lines around my eyes, and uneven skin tone overall.
-He recommended a treatment plan that included gold radiofrequency microneedling combined with injectable hyaluronic acid, explaining that “the skin needs time to recover, and too many treatments at once may not be effective.”
+Dr. Kim, based on the report and a physical examination, identified my main issues: enlarged pores (especially on the sides of my nose), excessive oiliness in the T-zone, early signs of fine lines around my eyes, and uneven skin tone overall.
+He recommended a treatment plan that included gold radiofrequency microneedling combined with injectable hyaluronic acid, noting that “the skin needs time to recover, and too many treatments at once may not be effective.”

 3.2 Treatment plan and pricing